gbeade/ComputerSocietyBot/README.md

 ### CSXP
 CSXP refers to Computer Society's Experience Points.
 CSXP can be tracked by, awarded to or removed from any user in the server where the bot has been set up.
 - $csxp: replies with the sender's current CSXP.
+- $csxp leaderboard: replies with the server's members' CSXP.